slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'My uncle died suddenly this year.
 He was unbelievably caring - and not just to family - but to everyone he ever met.
 His funeral was jam packed with everyone from homeless people to executives of multi-billion dollar companies.
 I always thought that his ability to always have you, and whatever you had last talked about with him, on his mind at any moment was some kind of supernatural gift.
 I was surprised to find out at his funeral that he actually kept an excel spreadsheet of everyone he met and what they needed and were going through.
 He reviewed this constantly.
 It didn't lessen his genuine love for everyone, just let him be a little more super human.' -- danielvf_HN*

-Punishments aren’t as effective as rewards.
+### On punishments

 Punishment only works near the situation that did that to you, often triggers a fight-or-flight response, renders us aggressive and inhibits the ability to learn new and better responses.
+Rewards are more effective.

 Alternatives that you can try the next time you feel tempted to punish someone:
 - extintion of rewards